 Check my last post:

-- Clojure Journey VI – DataMy sixth step on my journey through learn Clojure.
-In this step we talk about how Clojure handle basic data and its basic datatypes.
+- Clojure Journey VII – Collection and SequencesMy seventh step on my journey through learn Clojure.
+In this step we learn about collections and sequences (The the real magic behind).

 Short Answer) – Basically LoD says that your object can only talk with their neighbors.
 On some OOP languages, for simplifying just think “Use only one dot”.